lab47/lace/README.md

 On macOS, the easiest way to install Joker is via Homebrew:

 ```
-brew install candid82/brew/joker
+brew install candid82/brew/lace
 ```

 The same command can be used on Linux if you use [Linuxbrew](http://linuxbrew.sh/).

-If you use Arch Linux, there is [AUR package](https://aur.archlinux.org/packages/joker-bin/).
+If you use Arch Linux, there is [AUR package](https://aur.archlinux.org/packages/lace-bin/).

 If you use [Nix](https://nixos.org/nix/), then you can install Joker with

 ```
-nix-env -i joker
+nix-env -i lace
 ```

 On other platforms (or if you prefer manual installation), download a [precompiled binary](https://github.com/lab47/lace/releases) for your platform and put it on your PATH.